aspose-total/Aspose.Total-Products/total/en/python-net/conversion/emlx-to-doc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a EMLX to DOC conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load Email and render it into HTML via [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/).
-Secondly load the converted HTML using [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and save it into respective Word DOC format.
+<h2>Why to Convert EMLX to DOC?</h2>

+EMLX is an email file format used by Apple Mail, while DOC is a popular document format used by Microsoft Word.
+Converting EMLX to DOC allows users to view and edit emails in a more versatile format, as well as share them with other users who may not have access to Apple Mail.

+<h2>How Aspose.Total Helps for EMLX to DOC Conversion?</h2>

+Aspose.Total for Python via .NET is a comprehensive package of APIs that can help Python developers automate the conversion process from EMLX to DOC.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET, which are specifically designed to handle different file formats, including emails, images, and Microsoft Word documents.

+The conversion process is a two-step process.
+First, the EMLX file is loaded and rendered into HTML using Aspose.Email for Python via .NET.
+Then, the converted HTML is loaded using Aspose.Words for Python via .NET and saved into the respective Word DOC format.
+This process is quick and easy, and can be done with just a few lines of code.

+Aspose.Total for Python via .NET also offers a number of other features that make it a great choice for Python developers.
+It is highly reliable and secure, and offers a wide range of features that can help developers create powerful applications.
+It also offers a free trial, so developers can test out the features before committing to a purchase.

 {{% /blocks/products/pf/feature-page-summary %}}